 Bob had the privilege of serving as one of the pastors at North Way Christian Community in Wexford, PA, and since July 2007, Bob is honored to serve as the Care Pastor here at Grace Community Church.
 Along with providing executive team oversight for Grace Care and Counseling, Bob provides pastoral counseling, as well as premarital counseling as part of the wedding process at Grace.
 Moreover, while not a licensed professional counselor, he is very passionate about providing Post-Masters-level marriage counseling.
 Bob is a member of the American Association of Christian Counselors (AACC) and utilizes Hope-Focused Marriage Counseling (Brief Therapy) which is an evidence-based, integrated approach consisting of a couple-specific assessment and then psychology and empathetic, biblical Christianity, based on level of principle.
 Bob has also received a certification in the treatment of sexual addiction.

 Originally from Pennsylvania, Bob and his family have lived in West Virginia, Colorado, and then returned to Pennsylvania in 1995.
-He enjoys time with their multiple dogs, and the two horses which reside in their stables.
-As such, Bob is a Rancher “wannabe”, loves the Rocky Mountains, Penn State, WVU (because of his daughter!), sports, and connecting over coffee and high goo-factor chocolate peanut butter desserts…with Reddi-whip!
+He enjoys time at home with their dog Digsby, loves the Rocky Mountains, Penn State, WVU (because of his daughter!), sports, and connecting over coffee and high goo-factor chocolate peanut butter desserts…with Reddi-wip!
 He and his wife, Cindy, are parents to a beautiful adult daughter, as well as incredibly thankful for such a great son in-law.

 Joe Maletta is a Post-Masters level counselor who specializes in crisis response and trauma counseling.
 Joe seeks to walk along side people who are going through valleys in their lives that result in very difficult questions and intra-personal conflict.
 Joe believes in a therapeutic environment that encourages people to see their inner-strength and exercise their brains much like a personal trainer helps their clients achieve physical goals.
 He will spot-you, coach you, and cheer you on – but you have to do the exercise!